-On October 22, 1991, the Authority acquired the former Chautauqua Ice Company property and entered into an agreement to lease the property to the Historical Society of Western Pennsylvania (Historical Society).
-The Historical Society has established the Senator John Heinz History Center and supporting facilities that operates as a museum, research center, and cultural facility.
+16. Historical Society of Western Pennsylvania Operating Lease cultural facility.
 The lease agreement provides for annual rental of one dollar and requires the Historical Society to pay for all improvements, maintenance, utilities, and insurance.
 The lease is for a period of 25 years and was due to expire in October 2016, with options to renew for three consecutive periods of 25 years each.
 On August 4, 2015, the Historical Society exercised their option for the first 25-year period, extending the lease through October 21, 2041.